Ryven25/Berkeley-QA/README.md

 # Bugs

-## In the test 4.2 Valid phone - Canada - 10 digits => I opened a bug
+## In the test 4.2 Valid phone - Canada - 10 digits.

 - 1. 16 digits Canadian phone is not accepted
 - 2. Incorrect error message for phone number length